-9.4 Fund Charges
+9.4.
+Fund Charges

-9.4.1 Variable Management Fee
+9.4.1.
+Management Fee

-The Fund pays for the various Sub-funds and by Variable Share Class a variable management fee (the "Variable Management Fee" or "VMF") (also known as a fulcrum fee) by available Share Classes based on the performance of the Variable Share Class relative to that of a certain benchmark, as further described in Appendix A for a specific Sub-fund.
-This VMF may be used to pay the Management Company for the portfolio management, the Investment Managers, investment advisors and/or any Global Distributor.
+The Fund pays for the various Sub-funds and by Share Class a management fee expressed as a percentage on an annual basis (p.a.) (the "Management Fee"), as described for each Sub-fund in Appendix A. Unless otherwise provided in Appendix A for a specific Sub-fund, this Management Fee may be used to pay the Management Company for the portfolio management, the Investment Managers, investment advisors and/or any Global Distributors or Distributors.